Sitecore-Hackathon/2020-Sitecore-Triangle/README.md

 This solution will be used to create the **[Sitecore Experience Accelerator](https://doc.sitecore.com/users/sxa/17/sitecore-experience-accelerator/en/introducing-sitecore-experience-accelerator.html)** based Sitecore Hackathon website.
 #### Features include:
 * Sample Site
+* **Home Page** will provide:
+    * Promo/Hero Banner: Content Author can setup rich content
+    * Listing of Last 03 Hackathon events
-* Content Author can create Judge details for every year Hackathon event
+* Content Author can create Judge details (rich text) for every year Hackathon event
 * Content Author can manage the Hero banner/Promo Content for the Home Page
 * End User can submit the Hackathon registration request via **Hackathon Registration Form**
 * **Hackathon Registration Form** having time limit validation for Hackathon registration and after that user will see the custom message and this message can be setup by the Content Author